emslui/hello-world/README.md

 # hello-world
-Initialize this repository with a README
+This is a test.
+Hello, hello!